dspringuel-va/blog-posts/kubernetes/README.md

 The service uses the same labelling system the ReplicaSet uses.
 A pod selector is specified in the Service description.
 All pods with a matching label can receive a redirected request from that service.

 One thing to mention is that the Service resource itself doesn't manage the pods' IP addresses under its wings.
-Another resource called Endpoints takes care of that.
+Another resource called Endpoints (note the plural) takes care of that.

-The Endpoint resource can be created manually.
+The Endpoints resource can be created manually.
 When matched by name with a Service that doesn't specify a pod selector, it can be used to create a service that points to external services outside the cluster.

 ![Endpoints to external service](https://docs.google.com/drawings/d/e/2PACX-1vSdFY4W97DJuRz0agL_GG8SoYBZ2QiDqTSWQrj6pKiAx0xdOHhkRTr4roqS-LHuUFsmm73OvS0520Sb/pub?w=1870&h=1278)

 *NodePort*

 A ClusterIP service doesn't expose the service outside the cluster.
 A NodePort service can.
-That type of service listens to an open ports on any node in the cluster.
+That type of service listens to an open port on any node in the cluster.
 Then, the request is redirected to a random pod under the service.

 Since the nodes have an external IP address, the service is effectively exposed to external clients.